NoroffFEU/development-platforms/Azure-DevOps-case-study.md

 From the project management aspects Azure DevOps seems to be better for planning with management systems like Scrum and Kanban.
 This is due to the system being more mature and has had more time to develop the software.

-This can easily be used in combination with GitHub if your prefer, due to the integration possibilities between GitHub and for example Azure Boards, giving the user the best of both worlds.
+This can easily be used in combination with GitHub if you prefer, due to the integration possibilities between GitHub and for example Azure Boards, giving the user the best of both worlds.

 Azure also has an advantage over Github when looking at the workflow development.
 Developers can here configure tasks with an easy-to-use UI and drag them into a pipeline while using Azure DevOps.

 ##### Benefits of GitHub

 In a comparison there is also another side.
-GitHub also has some features that are better than Azure DevOps, some of whom is pricing.
-It has been mentioned before in this case study that Github has a free option while Azure DevOps you will have to pay for a licence making GitHub a cheaper option and also for smaller development teams a better one.
+GitHub has some features that are better than Azure DevOps, some of whom is pricing.
+It has been mentioned before in this case study that Github has a free option, while with Azure DevOps you will have to pay for a licence making GitHub a cheaper option and also for smaller development teams a better one.

 GitHub seems to be more user-friendly and easier to learn.
-Most developers manage to learn GitHub fasten than they can learn Azure DevOps.
+Most developers manage to learn GitHub faster than they can learn Azure DevOps.
 When looking up introduction courses for the two systems, the one for GitHub is significantly shorter as well.

 Last but not least GitHub has better security features, and with the possibility to purchase and additional license for advanced securtiy.

-The information behind the comparison above is found at [Azure DevOps vs. Github](https://intercept.cloud/en/news/github-vs-azure-en/)
+The information behind the comparison above is mostly found at [Azure DevOps vs. Github](https://intercept.cloud/en/news/github-vs-azure-en/)

-Several comparisons of the two systems were researched, the information in the link above seemed most correct based on my own experiences and understandings.
+Several comparisons of the two systems were researched, but the information in the link above seemed most correct based on my own experiences and understandings with the two systems.

 ## Summary

 During this case study there has been a short introduction into Azure DevOps as a development system as well as a comparison to GitHub.

 The conclusion after comparing the two is that for a larger enterprise / development company Azure DevOps seems to be the better choice, but a combination of the two might also be a good use of resources.
-Azure DevOps has a great amount to features making it so that the development teams can if wished have their whole work process within one system.
+Azure DevOps has a great amount of features, making it so that the development teams can if they wish, have their whole work process within one system.

 However for a smaller development team and / or a single developer, GitHub is a better choice due to it's simplicity, user-friendly build and possibility to work for free.
 If the development team has the money it might also be a good idea to combine the two development systems due to the systems differences in strength.